-- 6.2.
-The Authority starts from the principle that redress should be provided to the consumers who have suffered detriment.
-This may take the form of a voluntary redress package put in place following discussions between Ofgem and the regulated person.
-Voluntary action can potentially bring benefits in terms of a swifter resolution for the affected consumers. - 6.3.
-Indeed, the Authority expects a regulated person proactively to take adequate steps to remedy the consequences of a contravention by identifying the consumers that have been affected (for example by contacting customers it knows have been affected or by writing to consumers asking them to get in touch if they think they have been affected) and compensating them.
-Only if the Authority is satisfied that it is not possible or practicable to do this would the Authority expect the regulated person to direct payments elsewhere in line with paragraph 7.5. - 6.4.
+- 6.4.
 The Authority may, however, make a redress order where it has identified and calculated consumer detriment.
-Such an order will normally require compensation to be paid to those consumers who have been directly affected as a result of noncompliance.
+Such an order will normally require compensation to be paid to those consumers who have been directly affected as a result of non-compliance.
 As with voluntary redress, the Authority will only consider requiring payments to be directed elsewhere if it is not possible or practicable to compensate the consumers who were directly affected (for example, because the administration costs would be disproportionate to the benefits of the redress).
 Any such requirements will be in line with paragraph 7.5. - 6.5.
 Where the immediate customer is a regulated person that has already passed on the costs of a contravention or failure to the end consumer, the Authority may require payment direct to the end consumer.
 This situation might arise where a network or generation business has contravened an obligation and its immediate customer is a supply business.
 However, if there is difficulty in establishing the identity of these end consumers, the Authority may in respect of this detriment impose a financial penalty or make a consumer redress order requiring a payment to be made in line with paragraph 7.5. - 6.6.
 The Authority may conclude that the extent to which specific consumers are affected by some or all of the detriment from a contravention or failure is difficult to determine.
-If so, the Authority may require a redress payment to be made to other consumers or to a consumer fund:

-- Where it is necessary to remedy the consequences of the contravention; or - where it is necessary for the purpose of preventing a contravention of the same or similar kind from being repeated. - 6.7.
+If so, the Authority may require a redress payment to be made to other consumers or to a consumer fund: - where it is necessary to remedy the consequences of the contravention; or - where it is necessary for the purpose of preventing a contravention of the same or similar kind from being repeated. - 6.7.
 For example, this may be appropriate where the total size of the detriment can be estimated but not the individual loss to each consumer.
 This could arise where the total detriment has been estimated via statistical sampling, or where the detriment has arisen as a result of harm to the market in general.